 Flights to NYC are usually not too expensive, but they do increase as summer approaches.
 Book a trip immediately after graduation in late May if possible.
 Check Kayak Explore for rates from your city.

-Places such as Times Square, Central Park, Statue of Liberty, Wall Street, Trinity Church (where the Hamiltons are buried and as seen on National Treasure), The New York Public Library, Washington Square Park, are free to visit.
+Places such as Times Square, Central Park, Statue of Liberty, Wall Street, Trinity Church (where the Hamiltons are buried and as seen on National Treasure), The New York Public Library, and Washington Square Park, are free to visit.
 Or in the case of the Lady Liberty, very reasonable cost.

 These are places that your teen will know from TV and Movies.
 We have always had a great time seeing our favorite places in person.